In attempting to solve many physics and mathematics problems appear

 $$ a^2\frac{\partial^2 u}{\partial x^2} = \frac{\partial u}{\partial y} $$

-Consider metal bar with length pi = 3.1415926 ... whose their extreme ponits are maintained at constant temperature, for example 0.
+Consider metal bar with length pi = 3.1415926 ... whose extreme ponits are maintained at constant temperature, for example 0.

 If we put these conditions all together, resulting in